nafizjiwa/REACT-Adding-Images-And-Icon-To-Applicationss/README.md

 ### 5. Using require for Dynamic Paths
 - Use require() to include images dynamically.

       function MyComponent() {
          const imagePath = './path/to/image.png';
          const image = require(`${imagePath}`);
              return <img src={image} alt="Description" />;
       }
 - Use Case: Dynamically generated image paths, though import is preferred.

 ### 6. Inline SVGs
--Import SVG files as React components or include SVG code directly in JSX.
+- Import SVG files as React components or include SVG code directly in JSX.

      import { ReactComponent as MyIcon } from './path/to/icon.svg';